-- The Senior Designated Safeguarding Lead is responsible for ensuring that when a child leaves the academy their 'child protection,' 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP, CiN and LAC concerns is maintained and shared with the governing body annually. - A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - Our academy will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2023.
+• The Senior Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection,' 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision.

+- A record of the number of children open and subject to CP, CiN and LAC concerns is maintained and shared with the governing body annually. - A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - We will ensure our management arrangements for maintaining, keeping, and storing information and records for children where a safeguarding or child protection concern has been identified for a child is managed in accordance with statutory guidance in KCSiE 2024.